Chelsea Marcantel: Theatre

 In May 2022, Marcantel's play The Upstairs Department received its World Premiere Production at Signature Theatre in Arlington, VA.
 The three-hander, commissioned by Signature as part of the Heidi Thomas Writers’ Initiative, follows the story of Luke, a young man who awakens from a medically-induced coma to find that he can hear the voices of the dead.
 Grappling with both his newfound gift and the death of his father from COVID, this unlikely medium makes his way to the Spiritualist community of Lily Dale seeking advice and reconciliation with his skeptical sister Colleen, who has come along for the ride.
 In Lily Dale, they are housed and instructed by a medium and intuitive named Shiloh, whose backstory turns out to be closer to Colleen's than Luke's.
 Reviews of The Upstairs Department were overall positive, with MD Theatre Guide calling it, "A solid show in need of minor fine tuning... the plot itself is grounded and evocative, especially in its sensitive arc around Luke’s treatment of Colleen’s queerness and its portrayal of the horrible strangeness of the pandemic."
 John Stoltenberg of DC Metro Theater Arts favorably compared the play to Airness, writing in his review, "What I knew about Chelsea Marcantel going in was that she’s a genius at creating worlds on stage that seem fantastical and fictitious but that are situated in a world that actually exists.
 That’s what she did with Airness, which she set in the world of competitive air-guitar, a kind of axe karaoke where contestants shred the air fiercely to a blasting soundtrack.
 (Who knew that was a thing?)
 Marcantel took me to that world, peopled it with characters I could care about, and got my disbelief not just suspended but dissolved."
 The Upstairs Department marked Signature Theatre's 60th world premiere production.

+Film and television

+In 2022, Marcantel was brought on as part of the Walt Disney Animation Story Trust.
+In this capacity, she collaborated in the development of such films as STRANGE WORLD and WISH, in addition to various other series and features that were in development during 2022 and 2023.
+As of 2024, Marcantel has projects in various stages of development at both live action and animation studios around Hollywood.